Butterfly Bomb: Use

-The AB 250-2 bomblet dispenser could carry 144 SD 2 anti-personnel submunitions, or 30 of the anti-armor SD-4 submunitions.
+The AB 250-2 cluster bomb could carry 144 SD 2 anti-personnel submunitions, or 40 of the anti-armor SD-4 submunitions.
 While the AB 250-3 could carry 108 SD 2s.
 AB 250s were most frequently carried by the Focke-Wulf Fw 190 F/G series, but in practice, they could be lifted by a wide variety of aircraft, including the Me 262.
-Because of Hitler's interference, these jet-powered fighters were pressed into service as a Jabo (JagdBomber, fighter-bomber), a role for which they were poorly suited.
+Because of Hitler's interference, these jet-powered fighters were pressed into service as a Jabo (Jagdbomber, fighter-bomber), a role for which they were poorly suited.
 Notably, Me 262s were sent on nuisance raids against Eindhoven in early October, loaded with AB 250 bomblet dispensers.

 The last recorded UK death from a German butterfly bomb in England occurred on November 27, 1956, over 11 years after the end of the war: Flight Lieutenant Herbert Derrington of the RAF was examining an SD 2 at the "Upminster bomb cemetery" (some remote sandpits situated East of RAF Hornchurch, where explosive ordnance disposal experimental and research work took place) when it detonated.
 He died of shrapnel and blast injuries at Oldchurch Hospital the same day.

 On the island of Malta in 1981 Paul Gauci, a 41-year-old Maltese man, died after welding a butterfly bomb to a metal pipe and using it as a mallet, thinking it was a harmless can.
 The latest find of such a bomb was on 28 October 2009, by an 11-year-old boy in a secluded valley close to a heavily bombarded airfield.
 This bomb was safely detonated on-site by the Armed Forces of Malta.